dgurkaynak/stalk/README.md

     however you want.
   </div>
   <div>
     • <strong>Draw Layout</strong>: Change where spans should be rendered vertically.
-There is 3 options
+There are 3 options
     provided: fill, compact, and waterfall style.
   </div>
   <div>